 Sarah will use her extensive experience evaluating scripts and discovering stories to delve into how you can master story structure for your own feature film screenplay will use notable past screenplays as examples as she breaks down, act by act, the elements necessary to turn your script into something special.
 She’ll begin by discussing three-act structure in general and explain why it’s necessary as your begin developing your script.
 She’ll also teach you some of the biggest elements needed for effective story development, including world building, effective characters, stakes, theme, and tone.
 Next, Sarah will zoom in on act one and explain how to master introductions and the inciting incident as well as spotlighting your central question.
 She’ll also reveal the most common pitfalls she sees in act one.
 Sarah will do the same for acts two and three, spending time to go over complications and escalations, transitions, subplots and turning points, effective revelations, climaxes and resolutions.

-Throughout, Sarah will be drawing from examples of notable past screenplays and you will receive free downloads of each script that exhibits effective story structure after the webinar:
+Throughout, Sarah will be drawing from the Oscar-winning screenplay of PARASITE and you will receive free downloads of the script.